Meliante1/Discord-Nitro-Generator/README.md

 - This is coded in **python 3.9** which you can download [here](https://www.python.org/downloads/)

 ### Important
-- **Im not responsible for any type of damage thats been caused using this tool**
+- **I'm not responsible for any type of damage thats been caused using my code**

 ### Contact